Toyota Aygo review - Practicality, comfort and boot space

 The Aygo is slightly longer, wider and lower than the Mk1, so looks a little less truncated from some angles, even though it has an identical wheelbase.

-There are two bodystyles offering three or five doors (although only in entry level 'x' trim; all the rest are five-door only), and the window/glass area differs between them.
-The five-door version’s side glass extends to meet the rear light clusters giving a sense of added length.
+Only available as five-door model, the side glass design extends to meet the rear light clusters giving a sense of added length.
 Unfortunately it’s an illusion, and you shouldn’t be surprised to learn that rear seat passenger comfort is not a strength in the Aygo.

 There are a pair of three-point seat-belts in the rear for adults, but no space for a third, while a pair of Isofix child seat mounts is standard in the back, too.